Experienced Los Angeles Theft Attorney at Your Service

-Our law firm can help defend you from these charges.
-The team at the Law Office of Christopher Chaney is at your service to work through every option, from reducing charges to defeating them altogether.
+Our law firm can help defend you from theft crime charges.
+The team at the Law Offices of Christopher Chaney is at your service to work through every option, from reducing charges to defeating them altogether.

 When to Consult With a Petty Theft Lawyer Los Angeles

 Petty theft is defined as taking property valued at under $950 from someone else without permission.

 For example, in Los Angeles County, petty theft occurs when someone takes an item from the store and walks out without paying.
 However, a Los Angeles County prosecutor has to prove all the crime elements to convict that individual.